solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-In the next section, a sample application will be provided as a starting point and an entire developer journey will be explored using all concepts discussed thusfar to show the progression of a modernization of how MySQL applications can be accomplished.
+In the next section, a sample application will be provided as a starting point and an entire developer journey will be explored using all concepts discussed thus far to show the progression of a modernization of how MySQL applications can be accomplished.

 # 04 / End to End application development